23 Effective Types Of Ceiling Fans (Popular Design Styles)

 See this product at Home Depot [sponsored link]

 3. Hunter Hepbum Ceiling Fan: Want to cool down your room and add lights at the same time?
-This brand of fan comes in a wide 52-inch diameter with an included globe light.
+This brand comes in a wide 52-inch diameter with an included globe light.
 Its stylish white blades and brass casing should have no problem hanging on your ceiling.

 See this product on Amazon [sponsored link]